durkie/durkie.github.io/_posts/2016-07-27-building-an-electronic-nose-to-smell-fruit.markdown

 The first nice thing to notice about the data is that it points up and to the right.
 That's super cool because it means we're detecting something in relation to ripeness.
 But beyond that, we've got our usual problems.

 Also, the banana ripened really weirdly in the bag and gave off a lot of moisture.
 It tasted fine in the end, but we probably need to use a water vapor-permeable material like Tyvek in the real world.
-The last photo in this gift shows the bag-ripened version on the bottom compared to a banana from the same bunch ripened in open air.
+The last photo in this GIF shows the bag-ripened version on the bottom compared to a banana from the same bunch, but ripened in open air.

 ![green banana timelapse](/images/green-banana-progress.gif)